SCAI-Lab/GraphicalTS-HCI/README.md

   * This type of edge is designed to be a change to change mapping.
 That means the relationship indicates whether rise / fall in the source node will trigger rise / fall in the target node.
   * There are various setting modes: `gradient`, `addtion`, `difference`, `value`. `gradient` means the target node will be controlled by a sequence of gradient driving it up / down. `addition` means the effect will be superposed on the effects from the other sources. `difference` means the effect will be a difference value to the history.
 And `value` means the result will be directly set to upcoming time slots.
 As you might notice there are some overlaps between difference and gradient.
 Removing one of them properly will be a todo for this project.
   * `scale` should be set to indicate how significant the effect will be.
 There are two directions: Positive and Negative.
 For example the volume of sweating will lower the temperature, so an edge like this should have a negative scale.

+* `categorical` to `continuous`
+  * Mapping from discrete categories to continuous variable.
+The latter responses to the switch of the former.
+The switch to the same category will trigger the same effect, no matter what its original category is.
+  * Configuration for this edge type is featured with different scales for each category.

+* `binary` to `continuous`
+   * The continuous target will repsonses to the switch from 0 and 1 to otherwise.

+* `continuous` to `categorical`
+   * The range of the source variable will be splitted into intervals.
+Each interval corresponds to one category.
+User will be asked to define the separators, therefore the intervals will have no gap between one another.

+* `categorical` to `categorical`
+   * This edge type is trivial.
+It simply map one category of the source to one and only one category of the target.

+* `binary` to `categorical`
+   * This edge type is defined by assigning 0 / 1 to one category respectively.

+* `

 ## Usage